-We will pay for out-patient diagnostic tests performed by your specialist up to the level shown in chapter 21 of our schedule of procedures and fees.
+We will pay for out-patient diagnostic tests up to the level shown in our schedule of procedures and fees.

-For more about how we pay specialists, see the benefit table on page 4 and section 3.6 audiologist
+" For more about how we pay specialists, see the benefit table on page 4 and section 3.6 nurse

 We will also pay for the out-patient treatment you need with a practitioner.
 By practitioner we mean a: